Wave of Research Advances in RL Post-Training Methods for LLMs

 Tensions

-• Standard RL assumes verifiable correct answers for reward assignment; RiVER argues relative ranking within shared test cases is sufficient, but this is validated only on competitive programming heuristics, leaving open whether the approach transfers to other domains.
+- Standard RL assumes verifiable correct answers for reward assignment; RiVER argues relative ranking within shared test cases is sufficient, but this is validated only on competitive programming heuristics.
 [2][1]

-• The layer-concentration finding implies existing full-RL pipelines are computationally inefficient, but it is not yet established whether this reflects a general architectural property or an artifact specific to the 7 tested models.
+- The layer-concentration finding implies existing full-RL pipelines are computationally inefficient, but it is not established whether this reflects a general architectural property or an artifact of the 7 tested models.
 [5]

 Status: active and growing